mahananaka/proj8-freetimes/README.md

 are listed.
 Selected which ones you want to be considered when determining busy times and hit the button below.

 Finally you are redirected to an events page which will list all events that are considered to block your time and thus are busy times for you.
+Here you can deselect any appointments that can be considered reschedulable or not important.
+Anything deselected will be ignored when determining free times.
+Once done press the button to get free times.

+The last page displays a two column list of dates with the time ranges that are free and the time ranges that are busy.

 ## Testing

 Some tests were written for the program.
-You can see these tests in test_flask_main.py.
+You can see these tests in test_flask_main.py and test_agenda.
 If you wish to run these tests using nose, a nosetests recipe exists in the make file.
 From command line you can type `make test` to do the nosetests.